- Created on the 1 February, 2017.

 Osteocalcin (OST) which is also called bone Gla protein (B.G.P) is a 49 amino-acids peptide which contains three residues of gamma carboxyl glutamic acids and is 5800 Da in molecular weight.
 It is synthesised in the bone by the osteoblasts where after its production it is partly incorporated in the bone matrix, the rest of it is found to be circulating in blood.
 There are a large number of publications which show a direct correlation between the rate of bone formation and the levels of circulating osteocalcin but the exact physiological function is yet still unclear.

-In clinical application determining the levels of osteocalcin in blood is helpful in many cases for example when:
+In clinical application determining the levels of osteocalcin by the procedure of osteocalcin ELISA kit is helpful in many cases for example when:

 (a). monitoring bone metabolism during the perimenopause and post-menopause.